-Job loss is one of the most traumatic life events, right up there with divorce, jail term, and death of a spouse.
-Unemployment can be even more stressful if you're the head of household or primary breadwinner, perhaps worse if you're a single parent or sole income provider.
-Losing your job will impact much of your life, but it won't directly affect your credit score.
+Job loss is tough to deal with.
+Facing unemployment can be even more stressful if you're the head of household or primary breadwinner, and perhaps worse if you're a single parent or sole income provider.
+However, while losing your job will affect much of your life, it won't directly affect your credit score.

 What Does Affect Your Credit Score

 There are five key factors that affect your credit score: payment history, level of debt, the age of credit history, types of credit accounts, and inquiries to your credit report.

 Your employment status and salary are not factors that directly impact your credit score.
 Your creditors and the credit bureaus may not even find out you've lost your job unless you tell them.
 However, creditors typically request that you update your income annually, so if your income has taken a hit due to a job loss, they will become informed.

 How Your Credit Score May Be Indirectly Affected by Job Loss

 That said, your credit score could be indirectly impacted by your job loss, or rather how you handle credit and bill payments during your period of unemployment.

 These are some credit-impacting events that could happen as a result of you losing your job:

 You Fall Behind on Your Credit Card or Loan Payments

 After losing your job, it may be impossible to stay current on all your payments.
 This is understandable after a dramatic loss of income.
 However, payments over 30 days late still get reported to the credit bureaus and will impact your credit score.